-The following table sets forth information regarding the beneficial ownership of our common stock as of January 1, 2018 by (i) each person whom we know to beneficially own more than 5% of our outstanding common stock (a "5% stockholder"), (ii) each director, (iii) each executive officer and (iv) all directors and executive officers as a group.
+The following table sets forth information regarding the beneficial ownership of our common stock as of October 1, 2017 by (i) each person whom we know to beneficially own more than 5% of our outstanding common stock (a "5% stockholder"), (ii) each director, (iii) each executive officer and (iv) all directors and executive officers as a group.
 Unless otherwise indicated, the address of each executive officer and director is c/o Solid Biosciences, 161 First Street, Third Floor, Cambridge, MA 02412.

 The number of shares of common stock "beneficially owned" by each stockholder is determined under rules issued by the SEC regarding the beneficial ownership of securities.
 This information is not necessarily indicative of beneficial ownership for any other purpose.
-Under these rules, beneficial ownership of shares of our common stock includes (1) any shares as to which the person or entity has sole or shared voting power or investment power and (2) any shares as to which the person or entity has the right to acquire beneficial ownership within 60 days after January 1, 2018.
-Each holder's percentage ownership before this offering is based on 26,498,559 shares of common stock outstanding as of January 1, 2018, after giving effect to the Corporate Conversion.
-Each holder's percentage ownership after this offering is based on 33,498,559 shares of common stock to be outstanding immediately after the consummation of this offering.
+Under these rules, beneficial ownership of shares of our common stock includes (1) any shares as to which the person or entity has sole or shared voting power or investment power and (2) any shares as to which the person or entity has sole or shared voting power or investment power and (2) any shares as to which the person or entity has the right to acquire beneficial ownership within 60 days after October 1, 2017.
+Each holder's percentage ownership before this offering is based on shares of common stock outstanding as of October 1, 2017, after giving effect to the Corporate Conversion.
+Each holder's percentage ownership after this offering is based on shares of common stock to be outstanding immediately after the consummation of this offering.
 The percentages assume no exercise by the underwriters of their option to purchase additional shares.